Greywater System Installation: Complete Guide to Water Reuse in 2026

 How Much Water Can You Actually Save?

-The numbers are compelling.
-A household using a greywater system can save 18,000 to 40,000 gallons per year, depending on household size, system type, and local climate.
-Here's a realistic breakdown:
+A household using a greywater system can save 18,000 to 40,000 gallons per year, depending on household size and system type.
+Here's a realistic breakdown based on 2026 case studies:

 Household Size Est. Greywater Generated Estimated Annual Savings